HOW IT ALL BEGAN

 Julian is the son of Gerald Harvey and William Harvey’s grandson.
 He joined the business in 1985, starting training as a marine engineer as he was good at fixing the boats.
 After two years, he started working more at the live crab tanks.

 Rising through the ranks to learn all aspects of the business, Julian became a Partner in 1994.
-His role from then on focused on overseeing the e-commerce, estate maintenance, IT, staff welfare, management meetings, staff forums and corporate image.
+His role from then on focused on overseeing the crab tanks, the e-commerce, estate maintenance, IT, staff welfare, management meetings, staff forums and corporate image.

-From 2021, Julian will manage the UK sales operation, increasing its wholesale offering on home soil, as well as developing the company’s consumer direct sales.
+From 2021, Julian manages the sales operation, increasing its wholesale offering on home soil, as well as developing the company’s consumer direct sales.
 This includes overseeing all marketing and brand management.

 Newlyn born and bred, Julian still lives in the historic town and is married with two young children, who can already be found working at the crab tanks during the school holidays.